 - you become unemployed (basic security) or

 - you need assistance with housing costs.

 If you work in Finland, you are as a rule covered by employment-based insurance.
 Employment-based benefits include earnings-related pensions, occupational rehabilitation, reimbursement of expenses for accidents at work and occupational illnesses as well as earnings-related unemployment benefits, although this requires membership of an unemployment fund.
-Earnings-related pensions are managed by the Finnish Centre for Pensions.
+Earnings-related pensions are managed by the Finnish Centre for Pensions (ETK).